zazuko/trifid/README.md

 ### Prefixes

-It's possible to use prefixes for specific paths in the property values.
+It's possible to use prefixes in the property values which will be translated to specific paths or environment variable values.

 - `cwd`: Prepends the current working directory to the value.
+- `env`: Uses the value of the environment variable with the name matching the value after the prefix.
 - `trifid`: Prepends the Trifid module path to the value.

 ### Multiple Configurations